Sirtoolkit/entityfy/README.md

 ### `entityfy`

-The annotation package that provides the `@GenerateToEntity` annotation to mark classes for mapper generation.
+The annotation package that provides the `@EntityMapper` annotation to mark classes for mapper generation.

 - **Version**: 1.0.0
 - **Dependencies**: None at runtime (only meta for annotations)
 - **Purpose**: Provides annotations for marking classes that need entity mapping

 **Key Features:**
-- 🎯 Simple `@GenerateToEntity` annotation
+- 🎯 Simple `@EntityMapper` annotation
 - 📝 Zero runtime dependencies
 - 🚀 Easy to use